In this article:

 During the daytime, your coughing reflex is active, allowing you to regularly expectorate the phlegm accumulating in your airways.

 As the mucus builds up inside your respiratory passages, the space for airflow becomes increasingly constricted.
-The sticky, condensed mucus makes it difficult for the air to move through the airways and reach the lungs.
+The restricted airflow will inadvertently decrease the amount of oxygen in your blood.

 Hence, exercising when you have chest congestion may further increase your respiratory distress and cause complications.